colicAndrej/mini-command-line-interpreter/README.md

 # mini-command-line-interpreter
-University OOP project: a compact C++ CLI interpreter.
+University OOP project: a compact C++ Command-line interpreter.
 Small and testable components, easy to add new commands.

 ## Features